Low FODmap ice cream recipe. Homemade coconut milk & berry popsicles.

 I used strawberries, blueberries and raspberries mix.

-– condensed coconut milk, enough to fill the molds (around 200 ml)
+– condensed coconut milk, enough to fill up the molds

 – 1 teaspoon of vanilla extract (optional)